gitpod-io/gitpod-docs/doc/30_Workspaces.md

 ## GitHub Project Context

-Creating a Gitpod workspace from the main project URL, will not imply a lot of contextual information.
-You will end up in the master state with a local master branch.
-And the `Readme.md` will be opened in preview if it exists.
+Creating a Gitpod workspace from the project's base URL will not imply a lot of contextual information.
+You will end up in the master state with a local master branch and the `Readme.md` will be opened in preview if it exists.

 An example for this context would be `https://github.com/arunoda/learnnextjs-demo`.